CreateRemoteThread/zynq_notes/README.md

 ## Overview

 This page documents some notes for using Zynq devices.
-The notes are tested against Digilent, using a mix of Vivado 2022/2023.
+The notes are tested against Digilent Zybo + Eclypse boards, using a mix of Vivado 2022/2023 - check your board schematic before you push your bitstream.

 ## Notes